Christoph33one/post-plan-travel/README.md

 The "Add a Post" page provides a user-friendly interface with pre-populated form fields and clear instructions.
 Users can add a title, description, location, and caption to their posts, ideally sharing their thoughts and experiences related to the images.

 Currently, all six images must be added in one instance, but future updates will allow users to upload a minimum of one image.
 All form fields are required to be filled in a post, as this helps the website gather user feedback and provides more information to other users about the travel post.
-Error handling has been implemented into the image uplpoading and form to retun reback for the user to complete the requirements before submitting a post.
+Error handling has been implemented into the image uplpoading and form to return feedback for the user to complete the requirements before submitting a post.

 To enhance user experience, the submit and cancel buttons are equipped with a redirect function that takes users back to the home page when clicked.
 This ensures a smooth transition between adding a post and returning to the main page.